Epigenetic therapy

+Epigenetic therapy refers to the use of drugs or other interventions to modify gene expression patterns, potentially treating diseases by targeting epigenetic mechanisms such as DNA methylation and histone modifications.

-Epigenetic therapy is the use of drugs or other epigenome-influencing techniques to treat medical conditions.
-Many diseases, including cancer, heart disease, diabetes, and mental illnesses are influenced by epigenetic mechanisms.
-Epigenetic therapy offers a potential way to influence those pathways directly.
+Epigenetics is the study of changes in gene expression that do not arise from alterations in the DNA sequence, resulting in the heritable silencing of genes without changing the coding sequence.
+Epigenetic therapy involves using drugs or other techniques to influence these epigenetic mechanisms in addressing specific medical conditions.
+Various diseases, such as diabetes, cancer, heart disease, and mental illnesses, are influenced by epigenetic mechanisms.
+Emerging areas of epigenetic therapy include its application in heart disease, primarily focusing on tissue regeneration, and in schizophrenia, where the focus lies on alleviating symptoms.
+Overall, epigenetic therapies aim to target the underlying epigenetic molecular pathways responsible for disease manifestation.

-Background
+Epigenetics

 Epigenetics refers to the study of changes in gene expressions that do not result from alterations in the DNA sequence'.
 Altered gene expression patterns can result from chemical modifications in DNA and chromatin, to changes in several regulatory mechanisms.
 Epigenetic markings can be inherited in some cases, and can change in response to environmental stimuli over the course of an organism's life.

 Many diseases are known to have a genetic component, but the epigenetic mechanisms underlying many conditions are still being discovered.
 A significant number of diseases are known to change the expression of genes within the body, and epigenetic involvement is a plausible hypothesis for how they do this.
 These changes can be the cause of symptoms to the disease.
-Several diseases, especially cancer, have been suspected of selectively turning genes on or off, thereby resulting in a capability for the tumorous tissues to escape the host’s immune reaction.
+Several diseases, especially cancer, have been suspected of selectively turning genes on or off, thereby resulting in a capability for the tumorous tissues to escape the host's immune reaction.

 Known epigenetic mechanisms typically cluster into three categories.
 The first is DNA methylation, where a cytosine residue that is followed by a guanine residue (CpG) is methylated.
 In general, DNA methylation attracts proteins which fold that section of the chromatin and repress the related genes.
 The second category is histone modifications.
 Histones are proteins which are involved in the folding and compaction of the chromatin.
 There are several different types of histones, and they can be chemically modified in a number of ways.
 Acetylation of histone tails typically leads to weaker interactions between the histones and the DNA, which is associated with gene expression.
 Histones can be modified in many positions, with many different types of chemical modifications, but the precise details of the histone code are currently unknown.
 The final category of epigenetic mechanism is regulatory RNA.
 MicroRNAs are small, noncoding sequences that are involved in gene expression.
 Thousands of miRNAs are known, and the extent of their involvement in epigenetic regulation is an area of ongoing research.
 Epigenetic therapies are reversible, unlike gene therapy.
 This means that they are druggable for targeted therapies.